 A.Photographs are delivered between three and four weeks after the session.

 HOW DO WE RESERVE YOU FOR OUR WEDDING?

-A.It’s as easy as letting me know which package you are interested in, as well as any other extras you might like to include, and I will send you an invoice and contract with all the necessary details.
-Once I receive proof of payment for your booking fee and a copy of your signed contract, then I secure your date in my calendar!
+A.It’s as easy as letting me know which package you are interested in, as well as any other extras you might like to include, and I will send you an invoice with all the necessary details.
+Once I receive proof of payment for your booking fee then I secure your date in my calendar!

 WHAT IS THE BEST TIME OF THE DAY TO HAVE OUR SESSION?

 A.The most beautiful, soft and flattering light falls just before sunset.
 We will Google what time the sun sets on the day of your session, and take everyone's needs into account.